Engers–Au railway: Touristic transport

-On 13 February 2009, the Ministry of Transport of Rhineland-Palatinate granted an operating license for the Siershahn–Grenzau section.
-As part of a celebration of the 125th birthday of the Brexbach Valley Railway on 30 May 2009 and on the following Pentecost, the section was restored to service with a steam train shuttle services for tourist traffic after Transport Minister, Hendrik Hering cut a red and white ribbon to reopen the line.
-In addition to the shuttles, a steam special ran from Oberhausen.
-In 2010, tourist trains operated at irregular intervals on the Siershahn–Grenzau section using railbuses, steam trains and LINT diesel multiple units owned by Vectus Verkehrsgesellschaft.
+On 13 February 2009, the Rhineland-Palatinate Ministry of Transport granted operating approval for the Siershahn–Grenzau section.
+As part of a celebration marking the 125th anniversary of the Brexbach Valley Railway on May 30, 2009, and during the following Pentecost weekend, the section was reopened with shuttle services operated by a steam train for tourist traffic, following the ribbon-cutting ceremony by Transport Minister Hendrik Hering.
+In addition to the shuttle services, a special steam train arrived from Oberhausen.
+The Brexbach Valley Railway Association established additional request stops in Bendorf/Sayn (Kaufland supermarket) and at the Sayn Climbing Forest/Sayn Abbey, and also reactivated the Scout Camp stop.